endevver/mt-plugin-content-wizard/README.md

 ## Creating Structured Content

 If a wizard has been defined for your blog/theme, you will have a Structured Content option in the Create menu.
 Select that option to get started.
+Alternatively, if you are editing an entry you will see a new Insert Structured Content button in the editor toolbar; click the toolbar button and select Create Structured Content Asset to get started.

 If more than one wizard has been defined for a given theme, authors will have opportunity to select which wizard they want to work with.
 Make the appropriate selection and continue.